erivera3/osticket-prereqs/README.md

 <h2>🌍 Real-World Relevance</h2>

 <ul>
-  <li>Help desk platforms are commonly used in IT environments to manage support requests and workflows</li>
+  <li>Help desk platforms are commonly used in IT environments to manage support requests and internal workflows</li>
   <li>Installing osTicket reinforces how web applications depend on the web server, runtime, database, and file permissions working together</li>
-  <li>This type of deployment builds practical experience relevant to system administration, IT support, and entry-level infrastructure roles</li>
+  <li>This type of deployment builds practical experience relevant to IT support, system administration, and entry-level infrastructure roles</li>
+  <li>Validating both backend and frontend access reflects the type of end-to-end verification required in real environments</li>
 </ul>

 <hr>